About This Course

 We also welcome applications from mature applicants, individuals with European qualifications and international applicants (subject to minimum English language requirements - IELTS Level 7 overall (with no element below 6.5)).

 To teach, you need Initial Teacher Education (ITE) based at a university, school or college in the UK.
 Candidates should note that the application process for the PGCE programmes differs from Bangor University’s standard postgraduate application procedure.

-For 2022 entry, applicants applying for teacher training will need to apply through the Undergraduate UCAS system.
+Applicants applying for teacher training will need to apply through the Undergraduate UCAS system.
 Please refer to UCAS for further information.